 \citet{jacobian} first proposed Jacobian regularization, a method focusing on the norm of Jacobian matrix with respect to input data.
 It was proved that generalization error can be bounded by the norm of Jacobian matrix.
 Besides that, Jacobian matrix shows improved stability of the model predictions against input perturbations according to Taylor expansion. \citet{hoffman2019robust} showed that Jacobian regularization enlarges the size of decision cells and is practically effective in improving the generalization error and robustness of the models.
 To simplify calculation, stochastic algorithm of Jacobian regularization was also proposed.

-Motivated by Jacobian regularization, we consider the generalization error and stability of the model respect to Hessian matrix.
-Then we combine Linear Stability Analysis and propose Hessian regularization with corresponding stochastic algorithms.
+Motivated by Jacobian regularization, we consider the generalization error and stability of the model concerning the Hessian matrix.
+We propose Hessian regularization with corresponding stochastic algorithms.
 We compare our Hessian regularization with other methods and demonstrate promising performance in experiments.
-The main idea to estimate the trace of Hessian matrix is Hutchinson Method\citep{trace} and the algorithm was also discussed by \citet{pyhessian}.
-We make an improvement by designing a new probability distribution to dropout parameters which decrease time consumption obviously without losing generalization.
+The main idea to estimate the trace of the Hessian matrix is Hutchinson Method \citep{trace} which was also discussed by \citet{pyhessian}.
+We make an improvement by designing a new probability distribution to dropout parameters, which decreases time consumption obviously without losing generalization.

-Hessian information is powerful tool used on analyzing the property of neural networks. \citet{adahessian} designed AdaHessian, a second order stochastic optimization algorithm. \citet{yushixing} used Hessian trace to measure sensitivity, developing a Hessian Aware Pruning method to find insensitive parameters in a neural network model and a Neural Implant technique to alleviate accuracy degradation.
-However, their methods are static in essence, we focus on dynamical motion of parameters in parameter space. \citet{yiyangdenage} also proposed a Hessian regularization.
+Hessian information is powerful tool used on analyzing the property of neural networks. \citet{adahessian} designed AdaHessian, a second order stochastic optimization algorithm.
+A Hessian-Aware Pruning method \citep{yushixing} was developed to find insensitive parameters in a neural network, and a Neural Implant technique was also proposed to alleviate accuracy degration.
+However, their methods are static in essence, whereas we focus on dynamical motion of parameters in parameter space. \citet{yiyangdenage} also proposed a Hessian regularization.
 They focused on the layerwise loss landscape via the eigenspectrum of the Hessian at each layer.
-We start from different perspectives, generalization error and dynamical system of parameters.
+We start from different perspectives of generalization error bound and dynamical system of parameters.
 Our experiments also shows better results than \citet{yiyangdenage}'s method.

-The literature of \citet{1997flat}, \citet{large}, \citet{sharp} observed that the flatness of minima of the loss function found by stochastic gradient based methods results in good generalization.
-And sharp minima lead to poorer generalization.
-These minimizers are characterized by a significant number of large positive eigenvalues in Hessian matrix, and tend to generalize less well.
-They found that small-batch methods, compared with large-batch methods, converge to flat minimizers characterized by having numerous small eigenvalues of Hessian matrix.
-Our newly designed regularization method enables the neural network to find a more flat minima for achieving a better performance.
+The literature of \citet{1997flat}, \citet{large}, \citet{sharp} observed that the flatness of minima of the loss landscape results in good generalization.
+In contrast, sharp minima lead to poorer generalization.
+Concretely, sharp minima can be characterized by a significant number of large positive eigenvalues in the Hessian matrix which tend to generalize poorly.
+They found that small-batch gradient methods converge to flat minimizers, which can be characterized by having numerous small eigenvalues of the Hessian matrix.
+Our newly designed regularization method enables the neural network to find flat minima for achieving better performance.